n8wachT/awesome-telegram-moderation/README.md

 ## Contribution
 Your contributions and suggestions are heartily welcome!

-- Create issue at [Issues](https://github.com/ossid/awesome-telegram-moderation/issues) include the bot link and description of the bot.
+- Create issue at [Issues](https://github.com/ossid/awesome-telegram-moderation/issues) page include the bot link and description of the bot.
+- or Fork this repo, then enter the bot link and description according to the example.
+Latest bot list must be at the bottom.

 ## License
 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)